schmidtseb/japanese-reader/arc42.md

 -   **API Key Exposure/Management:** A default API key embedded at build time could be extracted from the static JS files.
 The reliance on users providing their own key is a significant hurdle for non-technical users.
 -   **Gemini API Changes/Costs:** The application is tightly coupled to the Gemini API.
 Breaking changes in the API or its pricing model could render the app unusable or expensive.
--   **CORS Restrictions:** The "Import from URL" feature relies on the target server having a permissive CORS policy.
-Many websites will block these client-side `fetch` requests, limiting the feature's utility.
-A full solution would require a server-side proxy, which is outside the project's current client-only scope.
+-   **CORS Proxy Reliability:** The "Import from URL" feature relies on third-party CORS proxies (`allorigins.win`, `corsproxy.io`).
+These free services can be unreliable, slow, or be discontinued, impacting the feature's functionality.
 -   **IndexedDB Complexity:** While abstracted by `db.ts`, IndexedDB has complexities (e.g., versioning, transaction management) that can be a source of bugs if not handled carefully.
--   **Service Worker Caching**: The current service worker uses a simple cache-first strategy.
-A more robust strategy might be needed in the future, and cache invalidation on new deployments can be tricky to get right, potentially leading to users being stuck on an old version of the app.

 ### Technical Debt